Suggested Searches

 01:53:00—In less than two hours, Orion is 2,392 miles (3,850 km) above Earth.
 The work of the SLS rocket is finished.
 The upper stage separates and burns up.
 Orion completes the trip to the Moon without SLS.

-On the next mission, Artemis II (Roman numeral 2), SLS will launch Orion carrying a crew of four astronauts.
+SLS is scheduled to fly astronauts for the first time in 2026.
+On the next mission, Artemis II, SLS will launch Orion carrying a crew of four astronauts.
 Orion will fly past the Moon and back.
 Artemis II will be the farthest humans have ever traveled into space.

 Build an SLS Model With School Supplies